 Oral Examination for Extraction of Wisdom Teeth

-With an oral examination and x-rays of the mouth, Dr. Mullendore, Dr. Von Kaenel and Dr. Loparich can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+With an oral examination and x-rays of the mouth, Dr. Mullendore and Dr. Von Kaenel can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors are trained, licensed, and highly experienced in providing various types of anesthesia for patients.